maestrojs/cartographer.js/README.md

 	* Automatic wire-up of Postal subscription convention to DOM events
 	* Targeted, partial generation
 	* Configurable element identifier
-		* The default attribute used to identify the element for Cartographer is "map-id"
+		* The default attribute used to identify the element for Cartographer is "data-id"
 		* You can change this very easily through a single configuration setting

 Cartographer will never inject markup onto the page.
 It only ever generates markup and makes it available through a callback or a Postal endpoint.